neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 * Package salt (16 bytes)
 * Stream associated data (caller provided, 16 bytes)

 The KDF context is optimized to fit into a single HMAC-SHA256 block to reduce computational overhead.
+The master key can be any length.
+However, the recommended key size is 64 bytes.
+PackageProtector restricts the key size to 32 - 64 bytes.